denten-books/plain-text/support/journal-articles/amodern/laminate-text-amdern.md

 inscription.
 Tape and paper configurations could thus achieve a measure of literal analogy.

-![An attempt at electromagnetic inscription without encoding.
-The diagram illustrates "images formed by a negative voltage" in a device that prefigures contemporary photocopy machines.
-Herman Epstein and Frank Innes, "Electrographic Printer," Patent US3012839A, issued December 12, 1961, Sheet 3; quote on p.
-5.](/image/figure-4.jpg)

 Advances in magnetic storage found their way into small businesses and home offices a decade later.
 In 1964 IBM combined magnetic tape (MT) storage with its Selectric line of electric typewriters (ST).
 Selectric typewriters were